MSmit1992/Chapter1-MLmodel_Validation/README.md

 # [Step 7: Rater reliability](https://github.com/MSmit1992/Chapter1-MLmodel_Validation/tree/main/Step%207%3A%20Rater%20reliability)
 Rater reliability was tested by rewatching some video recordings and rescoring the behaviour.
 This second scoring was then compared to the first scoring to determine rater reliability

+# Use of data
+This work is openly licensed via [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/)